New schedules will let teens start school later

 What will this change mean for BASE Camp and other before- and after-school care options?

 BASE Camp offers fee-based before- and after-school care at many PSD schools.
 There are also other childcare options in our community.
 Contrary to some misconceptions, PSD does not own or operate BASE Camp.
-As is standard practice for the organization, BASE Camp is working to revise programming to best support PSD families to accommodate the new bell schedules.
-Schools may be prepared to share information about BASE Camp’s proposed 2019-20 fees with families in or around late-February.
+As is standard practice for the organization, BASE Camp has worked to revise programming to best support PSD families to accommodate the new bell schedules.
 We encourage families who use BASE Camp services or those considering using BASE Camp services to reach out to BASE Camp directly with questions.
 More information: www.mybasecampkids.org or 970-266-1734.

 How are you going to measure the impact of this change?